ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 [See the basic communication sketch stripped from the word clock functions here.](https://github.com/ednieuw/ESP32Communications)<br><br>
 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>

-The clock can be controlled with: a
+The clock can be controlled with a:
 - [a BLE serial monitor app on your phone or with a web page Windows/Android](https://github.com/ednieuw/HTML-BLEserial),
 - a web page in a browser,
 - a serial cable connected to your PC,